Germany says has been helping on Taiwan's BioNTech vaccine deal

 Germany, like most countries, has no formal diplomatic ties with Taiwan and only recognises the government in Beijing.

-Altmaier wrote to his opposite number in Taiwan in January to ask for help persuading manufacturers in Taiwan, home to the world’s largest contract chipmaker and one of Germany’s main suppliers, Taiwan Semiconductor Manufacturing Co Ltd (TSMC), to ease a global shortage of chips.
+Altmaier wrote to his opposite number in Taiwan in January to ask for help persuading manufacturers in Taiwan, home to the world's largest contract chipmaker and one of Germany's main suppliers, Taiwan Semiconductor Manufacturing Co Ltd (TSMC) (2330.TW), to ease a global shortage of chips.

-While Taiwan’s government says it has not totally given up on obtaining BioNTech shots, Foxconn and its billionaire founder Terry Gou sought permission from Taiwan’s government on Tuesday to buy the vaccines from the firm.
+While Taiwan's government says it has not totally given up on obtaining BioNTech shots, Foxconn (2317.TW) and its billionaire founder Terry Gou sought permission from Taiwan's government on Tuesday to buy the vaccines from the firm. read more

 Taiwan has vaccinated fewer than 2% of its 23.5 million people, but has millions of shots on order.